-Even these Simelane box people, they too are mentioned as having taken part in this imphi.
-(PD)Do you know of the Khumalo people of whom it is said they are there next to Zikotheni went were weakunene, who were staying here in this area P
+Even these Simelane two people, they too are mentioned as having taken part in this imphi.
+(PD)Do you know of the Khumalo two people of whom it is said they are there next to Zikotheni wena wekunene, who were staying here in this area the said they are there next to Zikotheni wena wekunene, who were staying here in this area.

 (JD)[[p30] Ho!
-These Khumalo people, they had built there, across there in the farms, across there close to umntfwanenkhosi Makhosini They are Mgcoyiza They are mixed [CH check translation of 'babhicene'] because they now say their tibongo and muddle them.
-Some say, "We are now those of Dlambula They are mixed [CH check translation of 'babhicene'] because they now say their tibongo and muddle them.
-Some say, "We are now those of Dlambula They are not understand then, this Dlambula is of which people and this Mgcolisa of which people?
-I look at them, in the swearing of their ancestors, the one says, "I can swear by Dlambula", another says, "I can swear by Mgcoyiza". [re: variant spelling of Mgcoyisa in jotters]
+These Khumalo people, they had built there, across there in the farms, across there close to umntfwanenkhosi Makhosini kix.
+They are Mgcoyiza kix s people.
+I understand that they were a sigodzi h, these people, right across there, people of Mgcoyiza.
+They are mixed [[CH check translation of 'babhicene'] because they now say their tibongo and muddle them.
+Some say, "We are now those of Dlambula kix I do not understand then, this Dlambula is of which people and this Mgcolisa of which people?
+I look at them, in the swearing by their ancestors>, the one says, "I can swear by Dlambula", another says, "I can swear by Mgcoyiza". [re: variant spelling of Mgcoyisa in jotters]